Chilean rock: Funk and Soul

 Even though the history of funk in Chile goes back to the late 1960s and Los Minimás, it was not until the 1990s that funk became widely popular.
 The first band to create a purely funk album in Chile was Los Morton, who formed in 1990 and released their debut album, "Santo Remedio", in 1993.
 Their funk sometimes incorporated other styles such as rap and Hardcore, with other bands like Supersordo sharing this kind of sound.
 In 1995 Los Tetas, released their debut album entitled Mama Funk, combining rock, funk, soul and hip hop.
 Los Tetas’ first single, "Corazón de Sandía" (Watermelon Heart), was a summer hit on the local radio stations and their first two albums Mama Funk (1995) and La Medicina (1998), went on to be released and performed in several other Latin American countries.
 Between these two major works, they collaborated in the 1997 album of Tiro de Gracia "Ser humano!!"
 (Human being), which is considered the sixth best album in the history of Chile according to Rolling Stone Magazine.

 In 1995, the successful band Chancho en Piedra emerged with their debut album "Peor es mascar lauchas" (It's Worse To Chew Mice).
 Their style has been compared to the Red Hot Chili Peppers but they are also known for their unique funk/rock sound, goofy style, and their socially and politically aware lyrics.
 Their success continued with Ríndanse terrícolas (Surrender earthlings) (1998) and Marca Chancho (Pig brand) (2000).
 As of 2020, they have released 11 albums.
 Other funk bands emerging in this decade included Papanegro, Matahari, Raiza, Mamma Soul, Solo di Medina, or Cholomandinga in a mix of Latin rhythms and funk.
 La Pozze Latina, Makiza, De Kiruza, and Tiro de Gracia, made the rap funk scene, in the Chilean hip hop boom of the late 1990s.
 The electronic scene was led by DJ Raff and DJ Bitman.
 After the Los Tetas' hiatus in 2004, his members would have solo projects.
 C-Funk made a solo career in the United States and joined Chancho en Piedra as a guitarist in 2019.
 Tea-Time would found Funk Attack together with Rulo (who also founded Esencia) and both would have a solo career as well before they all reunited in 2011.

 Grunge

-As in the rest of the world, the grunge bands of Seattle had a great impact on Chilean youth in the beginning of the 1990s, and the decade saw the emergence of Chilean grunge bands like Tatto Falconi TTF, Jus Solis, Mandrácula, Los Ex, Blu Toi and Duna.
+As in the rest of the world, the grunge bands of Seattle had a great impact on Chilean youth in the beginning of the 1990s, and the decade saw the emergence of Chilean grunge bands like Jusolis, Mandrácula, Los Ex, Blu Toi and Duna.
 These last two produced their first albums independently, though Blu Toi's album was distributed by Warner Bros.

 The influence of the grunge sound can also be seen in bands like Los Tres, Yajaira and Weichafe.